Peter Spencer

 My grandfather, Archibald Spencer started the family plumbing dynasty.
 His son, my father, took the reins, followed by myself and now my eldest son Simon.
 He is fourth generation Plumber, quite an achievement in this day and age, if I don’t say so myself.
 We bought our own house in 1980 and are still here 43 years later.
 There’s a lot to say for contentment.

 My Linda gave me four wonderful children, two boys and two girls.
 They all grew to be wonderful adults, whom I am immensely proud.
 Our eldest son, Simon now runs the family Plumbing business, Spencer & Sons Plumbing with our son-in-law, Steve.
 Steve was already a plumber with an opposition company.
 My daughter Carly married him, like we needed another plumber in the family 😉 Together with Simon’s wife at the helm they are all doing a stellar job.
 Both of our daughters, Krystal and Carly are wives with happy healthy children.
-We have eleven gorgeous grandchildren, nine granddaughters and two grandsons.
+We have twelve gorgeous grandchildren, nine granddaughters and three grandsons.

 In 2014 we lost our second son, William John, known as Bill to me and Billy to his mother.
 He had a freak accident on a skateboard, hitting his head and suffered a catastrophic brain bleed down at Narooma on the South Coast.
 He was flown by helicopter to Canberra Hospital for emergency surgery to relieve the pressure on the brain.
 We really lost our boy on the asphalt at Narooma.
 Bill was kept alive, breathing, by a life support machine while we made up our mind whether to donate his organs or not.
 It was an easy decision for us as we only had to follow the example of our beautiful boy.
 You see our Bill was one of the most generous people I have ever met, as the saying goes ‘he was generous to a fault’.